Can I view Military Operations on any operating system?

 Is my personal information public or private?

-When you register on Military Operations, you will need a valid email address.
+If you subscribe (for free) to Military Operations, you will need a valid email address.
 However, Military Operations will never make your email address known to anyone.
-We only use it to send you notifications of new issues.
-While you also need to provide a username, you can use whatever name you choose.
-Only you can make your name and email address known to others.
+We only use it to send you occasional notifications.

 Can I post the journal’s articles or editions on other websites?